federicomariamassari/udacity-sfend/README.md

 ### Output

 An alternative outcome, in which the stylised car shapes are replaced by box-bound point cloud clusters, is presented below.
 Because LiDAR is at times unable to capture the full shape of the vehicles, especially when a target is in front of ego car and moving away from it, the RMSE threshold for X is frequently crossed (the XY-midpoints of the bounding boxes, used to calculate the position of the red orbs, tend to align poorly with the ground truth).
 Using minimum (PCA-based) boxes does not seem to improve upon the results.
+Point cloud processing considerably slows down the simulation, but reducing cloud size through voxel grid sampling would significantly worsen the accuracy of the LiDAR estimate so it is not recommended.

 ![UKF XY Bounding Boxes](./projects/p5/img/mov2.gif)